torvalds/linux/Documentation/driver-api/parport-lowlevel.rst

 ^^^^^^^^^^^

 This function is the opposite of parport_register_device.
-After using parport_unregister_device, ``dev`` is no longer a valid device handle.
+After using parport_unregister_device, ``dev`` is yes longer a valid device handle.

-You should not unregister a device that is currently claimed, although if you do it will be released automatically.
+You should yest unregister a device that is currently claimed, although if you do it will be released automatically.

 EXAMPLE